atharvadalvi07/Note_Genie/README.md

-# Note Genie Lecture Tracker
+# Note Genie Lecture Note Tracker

 This project combines various technologies to create an interactive mindmap generator with audio processing and questionnaire generation capabilities.